How can work affect mental health?

 How to tell if your job is affecting your mental health

-- You are unable to cope with the demands of your jobs
+• You're unable to cope with the demands of your job

-- You don't receive enough information and support at work
+• You don't get enough information and support at work

-- You are not engaged when your workplace is undergoing change
+• You're not engaged when your workplace is going through change

 It’s also worth familiarising yourself with the common signs and symptoms of relevant mental health conditions:

-Depression: Intense feelings of sadness, tearfulness, fatigue and low energy levels
+Depression symptoms: Intense feelings of sadnesstearfulness, fatigue and low energy levels.

 How to tell your boss you're struggling

-Less than three in ten employees are willing to openly speak about their mental health with their employer, but reaching out for support and lightening your psychological load is one of the most effective ways of coping with the issues you’re facing.
+Less than 3 in 10 employees are willing to openly speak about their mental health with their employer, but reaching out for support is one of the most effective ways of coping with the issues you’re facing.

 You could start by reaching out to a colleague or close friend first; you’ll probably be surprised by how understanding and supportive they are.
-When, and if, you feel ready to talk about your mental health with your boss, or other relevant figure in your workplace, the following tips can help:
+As and when you feel ready to talk about your mental health with your boss, or other relevant figure in your workplace, the following tips can help:

 Email ahead